 Exploration and evaluation expenses are consistent year on year.
 2014 & 2013 expenses represent recurring maintenance and landowners costs in maintaining and safeguarding the Company's existing Hungarian wells.

 Depreciation

 2014 and 2013 depreciation expense consists of depreciating assets and equipment at the Group's Budapest and Dublin offices.
+Depreciation reduced period on period due to the expiration of certain assets' useful economic lives.

 General and administrative expenses